Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Transformer s in MML

 \subsubsection{Early Fusion}

 Early fusion is the simplest way to combine data from multiple modalities.
-The data from different modalities are concatenated to a single input before feeding it to the Transformer model which processes input as a single entity.
-Mathematically, the concatenation operation is: $x_{cat}$=$[x_1, x_2]$, where $x_1$ and $x_2$ are the inputs from two data modalities, and $x_{cat}$ is the concatenated input to the model.
-Early fusion is simple and efficient, however, it assumes that all modalities are equally important and relevant for the task at hand~\cite{LatewithBERT}, which may not always be practically true \cite{FFTransformerforMM}.
+The data from different modalities are concatenated to a single input before being fed to the Transformer model, which processes the input as a single entity.
+Mathematically, the concatenation operation is represented as $x_{cat}$=$[x_1, x_2]$, where $x_1$ and $x_2$ are the inputs from two data modalities, and $x_{cat}$ is the concatenated input to the model.
+Early fusion is simple and efficient.
+However, it assumes that all modalities are equally important and relevant for the task at hand \cite{LatewithBERT}, which may not always be practically true \cite{FFTransformerforMM}.